tvillega/transmission-lever/README.md

 tlever category remove movies <torrent-hash>
 ```

-This will remove the label `@movies` to the torrent and movie its data to:
+This will remove the label `@movies` to the torrent and move its data to:
 ```
 Downloads/
 └── torrent-name